Snow Control Plan

 Sorry for the ignorance, but I'm new to BVS, and I not sure of the location of Domino Hill (if it's this dangerous during snow storms, perhaps it should be shown on a map).
 I live off Skyline, so I assume it's the grade on Bear Valley Rd past Cumberland Rd.
 Also, where does one install chains?
 It would seem to me, if one is told at the entrance that chains are required, there are few if any places to install chains once one is past the gate.
 I would think some sort of warning signage would be advised, perhaps one of those portable digital road signs should be placed at Bear Valley Rd and Cummings Rd to advise that chains and/or 4x4 are necessary, so drivers have a warning and opportunity to install chains prior to entering BVS.

-Brad G asked over 2 years ago
+Brad G asked about 3 years ago

 Hi Brad, We are looking into a digital road sign for the gate for that very purpose!
 I hope these maps help.
 Domino Hill stretches from Cumberland to Columbia way (Between Cumberland Rd and the Church).
 Another traditionally slippery spot is "Toric Hill" - I believe this hill is named for someone who used to live on that stretch of road in the early years.
 I've included that too.
 It's on the opposite side of Bear Valley Road as you drive towards the fire station.